 Architectural decorations are the most crucial part of their artistic output.
 They used various methods, usually combining creating mosaics (utilising simple, inexpensive materials, such as pebbles or glass) and wall painting.
 Gabriel Rechowicz was responsible for the design, but his wife, Hanna, closely co-operated with him.
-The married couple also created exhibition pavilions, decorative textiles and paintings.
-Gabriel Rechowicz, often called Gabr, also did press illustrations, designed children books and posters.
+The married couple also created exhibition pavilions, decorative textiles, and paintings.
+Gabriel Rechowicz, often called Gabr, also did press illustrations and designed children’s books and posters.
 Hanna Rechowicz worked as a set designer.

-They met during World War II, but their paths crossed for good in Paris, where Gabriel ended up after fighting in the Warsaw Uprising, being arrested and serving in the American army.
-They both studies at École des Beaux-Arts (around 1946-1947); Hanna also attended Atelier Paul Colin (around 1946-1947).
-In 1947 they came back to Poland and started studying at Państwowa Wyższa Szkoła Sztuk Plastycznych, a fine arts academy in Trójmiasto (1948-1952).
+They met during World War II, but their paths entwined for good in Paris, where Gabriel ended up after fighting in the Warsaw Uprising, being arrested, and serving in the American army.
+They both studied at École des Beaux-Arts (around 1946 to 1947); Hanna also attended Atelier Paul Colin (also around 1946 to 1947).
+In 1947 they returned to Poland and started studying at Państwowa Wyższa Szkoła Sztuk Plastycznych, a fine arts academy in Tricity (1948-1952).
 Gaber also studied architecture at Gdańsk University of Technology for two years.
 However, they were connected with Warsaw throughout their whole professional lives, where Hanna still lives in her family home on Lekarska Street.

-When they were students, they both started working at Wystawa Ziem Odzyskanych [Recovered Territories Exhibition].
+When they were students, they both started working at Wystawa Ziem Odzyskanych (Recovered Territories Exhibition).
 It was a propaganda event aimed at showing relations between the Recovered Territories and Poland.
 Emphasis was put on the cultural and industrial development of the territories under the new communist regime.
 The couple designed one of the pavilions and the publication accompanying the exhibition.
-They didn't graduate from their university and moved to Warsaw where they started their artistic careers as – this refers mostly to Gabr, older than his wife – ‘late debutants’.
+They didn't graduate from their university and moved to Warsaw where they started their artistic careers as – this refers mostly to Gabr, who was older than his wife – ‘late debutants’.

 In the capital, Gabriel started co-operating with architects, making large-format wall decorations.
 He created his own technique and recognisable style.
 He usually encrusted his paintings with inexpensive, simple materials – pebbles, glass or metalwork.
 His works are detectably inspired by surrealism and informalism (a movement very popular in the 1950s).
 From abstract, organic matter emerge recognisable, fairy-tale-like motifs: fragile trees and branches, sometimes human figures.
 The colours interpenetrate.
 Gabriel’s wife consulted on all of his most important works.
 Klara Czerniewska, the author of a book on the couple, wrote: ‘It’s hard to imagine Gabr’s work without her – and the other way around’.
 However, it should be noted that the wife played second fiddle in this tandem.